cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

   // pause / resume specific probe(s)
   ProbeRegistry.lookup(SensorSamplingPackage.ACCELEROMETER).pause();
   ProbeRegistry.lookup(SensorSamplingPackage.ACCELEROMETER).resume();

+  // adapt measures on the go - calling hasChanged() force a restart of the probe, which will load the new measure lightMeasure
+    ..frequency = 12 * 1000
+    ..duration = 500
+    ..hasChanged();

+  // disabling a measure will pause the probe lightMeasure
+    ..enabled = false
+    ..hasChanged();

   // once the sampling has to stop, e.g. in a Flutter dispose() methods, call stop.
   // note that once a sampling has stopped, it cannot be restarted.